kadruko/public/mythings/privacy-policy.md

 ## 1. What data do we collect?

 Our App collects the following data:
+- Inventories
 - Inventory Items
 - Item Storages
+- Device ID
+- Changes to any data object mentioned above (Create, Update, Delete)

+If you use the login feature, we additionally store
+- User Information
+  - Name (Full Name, First Name, Last Name)
+  - E-Mail
+  - Profile Picture
+- Inventory-Assignments: The inventories you are allowed to access
+- Invitations you have sent to share an inventory

 ## 2. How do we collect your data?

 The data we collect is provided by the user using formulars in the app.
 More explicitly, we collect and process data, when you:
+- CRUD Inventories
 - CRUD Inventory Items
 - CRUD Storages

+The Device ID is generated when you start the app for the first time and is available for this application only.
+An initial inventory is generated on first application startup or if you have deleted all other inventories.

+If you use the login functionality, you are authenticating yourself with a Google account.
+We are collecting the mentioned personal data from Google and store them in our server database to offer you a more personalized in-app experience.

+By enabling the synchronization, we additionally collect data when you:
+- Share an inventory: An invitation code will be created
+- Join an inventory: An inventory-assignment is created

 ## 3. How will we use your data?

 Our App collects data so that we can:
 - Offer you the functionality to store your Inventory using the app
+- Synchronize and share your Inventories with other users

 The entered data is not shared with any third party.

+In case you want to synchronize your data over multiple devices, we need your Google authentication to ensure that you are allowed to see your data.
+Based on that, we can offer you a secure app experience.

+By using the data synchronization, the local data changes are transferred via HTTP to an REST service hosted on 89.58.29.139.
+If you are assigned to any inventory, your device is pulling the latest changes from this service and persists them to your local database.

 ## 4. How do we store your data?

-Your entered data is stored locally on your mobile device.
+Your entered data is stored locally on your mobile device first.
-Currently your data is not synced to any external server.

-The data is stored locally in a SQLite database.
+The locally stored data is being persisted in a SQLite database.
 We keep your data as long as you are active in the app.
-The data can be deleted manually by the user all at once by uninstalling the app or cleaning up the app's data.
+The local data can be deleted manually by the user all at once by uninstalling the app or cleaning up the app's data.

+When you use data synchronization, the data is stored on our server in a PostgreSQL database.

 ## 5. Marketing